Rugby union positions: Flanker

 The flanker's role is to tackle the opposition and try to steal the ball.
-The openside flanker binds to the side of the scrum that covers the greatest area, while the blindside covers the side nearest the side-line.
+The openside flanker (number 7) binds to the side of the scrum that covers the greatest area, while the blindside flanker (number 6) covers the side nearest the side-line.
 They bind loosely to the side of the scrum, but still play an important role in keeping the props tight by pushing at an angle.
 They should be the first forward to a breakdown from a scrum or line-out and are expected to link with the backline or secure the ball at the tackle.
 Both positions have a high workrate, meaning the players need to be fit, fast and good at reading the opposition's attacking plays.

 During open play if they have not made the tackle they usually stand in the loose next to the ruck or maul.
 This allows them to arrive quickly at the next tackle.
 The blindside is generally the larger of the two and usually acts as a third jumping option at the line-out.
 The openside flanker is usually faster than the blindside, with good opensides excellent at turning over the ball at the tackle.
-Teams often use their openside flankers to 'charge' the opposition fly-half, putting pressure on him and forcing him to rush his decision making, kicking or passing.
-Blindside flankers also have the task of stopping any attempt by the opposition eighth-man to run with the ball around the blindside of a scrum.
+Teams often use their openside flankers to 'charge' the opposition fly-half, putting pressure on him and forcing him to rush his decision-making, kicking or passing.
+Blindside flankers also have the task of stopping any attempt by the opposition's number eight to run with the ball around the blindside of a scrum.

 Flankers in the International Rugby Hall of Fame include: Dave Gallaher, Michael Jones, Ian Kirkpatrick, Graham Mourie (all New Zealand), Francois Pienaar (South Africa), Jean Prat (France), Jean-Pierre Rives (France), Fergus Slattery (Ireland and Lions), and Wavell Wakefield (England).
 Pienaar and Prat are also members of the IRB Hall of Fame.